 Sr. Theresa Noble is a novice, aka nun in training, with a religious congregation of sisters in the US.
 She left her job in California with eBay to follow God four years ago.
 She currently lives in a convent in Boston where she prays, evangelizes, bakes bread and blogs at Pursued by Truth (http://pursuedbytruth.blogspot.com/).

 "I have become all things to all, to save at least some" (1 Cor.
-9:22) basically describes her life as writer, businesswoman, homemaker, friend and sister, wife, and mother of 2 spunky children, all for the sake of Gospel joy.
+9:22) basically describes her life as writer, homemaker, friend and sister, wife, and mother of 2 spunky children, all for the sake of Gospel joy.
 She received her BA in Theology, Catechetics/Youth Ministry, and English Writing from Franciscan University of Steubenvile.
-Currently, she is a homemaker, freelance writer, and Independent Consultant with Thirty-One Gifts.
+Currently, she is a homemaker and freelance writer.
 Her life mottos are Ad Majoram Dei Gloriam and "Without complaint, everything shall I suffer for in the love of God, nothing have I to fear" (St. Teresa Margaret of the Sacred Heart).
 She is Pennsylvanian by birth, Californian by heart, and in Texas for the time being.
 Yinz can find her on Twitter @TheresaZoe.

 Tim Glemkowski believes that Jesus Christ rose from the dead.
 He teaches high school sophomores about the Sacraments and morality.
 His first love, American football, has in recent years been replaced with a love for futbol, as it were, and you can find him most Saturday mornings watching the EPL matches that week.
 He loves to find the "seeds of the word" in our culture as a means for the re-evangelization of that culture and will often write about that very thing.